AlphaLFC/CarND-Advanced-Lane-Lines-P4/README.md

 >**NOTE** The default `src` and `dst` points are for the images in `test_images/` and `project_video.mp4`.

-The code implemention can be found in [warp.py](LaneLineFinder/warp.py) and Section 3 of the [jupyter notebook](Advanced-Lane-Lines-P4.ipynb).
+The code implementation can be found in [warp.py](LaneLineFinder/warp.py) and Section 3 of the [jupyter notebook](Advanced-Lane-Lines-P4.ipynb).

 Here is an example of a warped and undistorted image.
 The warped image shows two parallel straight lines.